JerryI/wljs-docs/docs/frontend/Reference/Frontend Objects/CreateFrontEndObject.md

 package: wljs-editor
 ---

-creates a [container](../../../../../interpreter/Advanced/containers.md) for the inner expression and stores it into frontend objects storage shared with Kernel and Notebook
+creates a reference to the inner expression and stores it into frontend objects storage __as JSON expression__ shared with Kernel and Notebook

 ```mathematica
 CreateFrontEndObject[expr_, id_String | Null, opts___Rule] _FrontEndExecutable